stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 It can also be included in the customData resource, as a series of key-value relations.
 The downside to this second approach is that customData resources are not currently searchable in the same manner as the Group's `description` field is.

-How To Create A Group
+How to Create a Group
 """""""""""""""""""""

 So let's say we want to add a new Group resource with the name "Starfleet Officers" to the "Captains" Directory.